yixiangTW/action-catch/readme.md

-This is a chrome extension that logs all the actions of the page, you can run `npm run build` to try.
+This is an extension designed to log all actions on the page.
+You can run npm run build to give it a try.

+> Note: The extension will automatically re-listen to the page every 1.5 seconds.

 ### record sample